The Q’s Rockline Theme Thursday With Scott James 011217: The Dearly Departed

-Long John Baldry could have been 76 tomorrow, had he not passed away in the summer of 2005.
+Long John Baldry could have been 76 today, had he not passed away in the summer of 2005.
 Who else do we miss?
-We’ll be hearing from them on tomorrow’s Rockline Theme Thursday, which will feature artists who are no longer with us.
+We’ll be hearing from them on today’s Rockline Theme Thursday, which will feature artists who are no longer with us.
 Solo artists who have passed on and bands which have lost a member will be eligible for airplay.

 If there’s a particular song you’d like me to play for you, send me an e-mail request, or join me at noon oh five and call or text me at 250 475 100.3 as we remember, on The Q’s Rockline Theme Thursday.